WSU Planning and Budgeting Process

 This cycle of assessing, evaluating, and implementing the university mission and core themes is continuous and is the responsibility of two central councils.
 University Planning Council (UPC) performs the yearly analysis of divisional goals (Fall meeting), external scans (Winter Meeting), and mission fulfillment (Spring meeting).
 Composed of representatives of faculty, staff, administration, trustees, and community, these meetings fulfill the UPCs key function of monitoring, discussing and advising on mission fulfillment and the planning process itself.

-From these inputs, President's Council (PC) meets monthly to review university capabilities and capacities, identify strategic priorities, and fund for those priorities.
+From these and other inputs, President's Council (PC) meets monthly to review university capabilities and capacities, identify strategic priorities, and fund for those priorities.
 Divisional goals are identified given the strategic and budgetary process.

 Each of the division units across the institution does the hard work of implementing divisional goals and plans in ways that make sense for the unit.
 Additional divisional budgeting may occur to ensure units have the resources to realize the goals and plans.
 The units execute the goals and plans and assess the outcomes.